 Onset of skin changes is usually in adolescence and the disease is usually chronic.
 Darier disease is inherited in an autosomal dominant pattern, which means that a single gene passed from one parent causes the condition.
 The chance of a child inheriting the abnormal gene if one parent is affected is 1 in 2 (50%) but not all people with the abnormal gene will develop symptoms of the disease.

-Recently the abnormal gene in Darier disease has been identified as ATP2A2, found on chromosome 12q23-24.1.
+The abnormal gene in Darier disease has been identified as ATP2A2, found on chromosome 12q23-24.1.
 This gene codes for the SERCA enzyme or pump (SarcoEndoplasmic Reticulum Calcium-ATPase) that is required to transport calcium within the cell.
 The exact mechanism by which this abnormal gene causes the disease is still under investigation but it appears that the way in which skin cells join together may be disrupted.
 The skin cells (keratinocytes) stick together via structures called desmosomes and it seems the desmosomes do not assemble properly if there is insufficient calcium.

 Darier disease was previously also known as ‘keratosis follicularis’, but this is incorrect because the scaly papules do not arise from hair follicles alone.